datactor/Adaptive-Problem-Solving/README.md

 ## Forge

-The `forge` folder contains markdown files that explain concepts in Rust that weren't obvious to me or that I am fascinated by.
+The `forge` folder contains markdown files that explain concepts in Rust that weren't obvious to me or that I am fascinated by, as well as other enchanting technologies.

 ## Getting Started